Reference desk: Staff qualifications

 In the United States, those who staff library reference desks are usually required to have a master's degree in library science from a program accredited by the American Library Association.

-However, if there is a lack of qualified applicants, particularly in rural areas, a person with an associate degree, a certificate in library technology, or a bachelor's degree in library science may perform these duties.
-In many academic libraries, student assistants are used as the primary contact, sometimes at an "information desk."
+Academic librarians working at reference desks will often have a second graduate degree in a specific subject discipline.

 In Sri Lanka, librarians at reference desks typically have master's degrees from the Sri Lankan Library Association's accredited programs.

 Electronic reference services

 With the development of the Web, digital reference services are beginning to take over some of the roles of the traditional reference desk in a library.
 There is disagreement over whether or not this development is desirable or inevitable.